These light and crispy chocolate meringue cookies are taken up a notch with maple syrup and Tabasco and super easy to make!

 Last day of my Tabasco 10 challenge!
-And I saved dessert for last – although trust me, I almost led the week with this.
+And I saved dessert for last – although trust me, I almost led the week with these chocolate meringue cookies.
 Because…dessert.

 Holy cow, friends.
 It’s hard thinking up a dessert with eggs and chocolate, but that doesn’t allow any dairy.
 This was definitely the biggest challenge of the week.
 But I prevailed!

-I know Tabasco might sound odd here, but it’s not, I swear.
+I know Tabasco might sound like an odd ingredient to put in meringue cookies, but it’s not, I swear.
 Well, maybe it is.
 Ha.
 But it works!
 It just gives the meringues a zippy bite, but it balances nicely with the sweetness from the maple and chocolate.
 It’s really subtle.

 This was actually my first time making meringues.
 I was surprised at how incredibly easy they are.
 You just have to be patient for them to cool.
 And then you have to restrain yourself from eating all. of. them.

-Preheat oven to 225 degrees.
-Line 2 cookie sheets with parchment paper.
+- Preheat oven to 225 degrees F. Line 2 cookie sheets with parchment paper.